timjogorman/RicherEventDescription/guidelines.md

 - I've prescribed 15mg *Levaquin* for a UTI.

-In \Last , ``Levaquin'' is an entity, but has an implicit ``taking Levaquin'' EVENT.
+In \Last , "Levaquin" is an entity, but has an implicit "taking Levaquin" EVENT.

 - The *bomb* ended the festival three days early.

-Here, ``bomb'' is metonymic for the attack itself, in addition to representing the explosive device.
+Here, "bomb" is metonymic for the attack itself, in addition to representing the explosive device.
 The physical bomb did not end the festival, rather, its detonation.